Unsourced Random Access: A Comprehensive Survey: Conclusions

-\subsection{Robust URA}
+\subsubsection{\textbf{Robust URA}}

+{ Like any other communication system, the performance of a URA system is affected by the presence of imperfections in the assumed models or employed communication blocks.} For instance, the presence of hardware impairments, e.g., due to non-linearities of the power amplifiers or phase errors in phase-shifters, is highly probable in many practical URA implementations due to cheap and low-precision devices.
+So far, this challenge is addressed only in \cite{hwi}, where a robust solution is presented for the case of residual hardware impairments in which the remaining hardware impairments after compensation are statistically modeled as additive and multiplicative noises.
+The analysis of different hardware impairments on the performance of existing URA solutions and providing robust solutions to mitigate them is an interesting research direction.

-Looking at the URA literature, we can observe that almost all existing URA schemes are sensitive to the choice of parameters in their proposed algorithm.
-That is, the proposed algorithms need to be optimized every time a system hyper-parameters, such as active user load or the target PUPE changes, in order to have an acceptable performance.
+Examining the URA literature, we can observe that URA schemes are more sensitive to the choice of design parameters than conventional ones.
+That is, for the URA schemes to achieve acceptable performance, their design parameters must be optimized whenever a system hyperparameter, such as the active user load or the target PUPE, changes.
 This makes their standardization and practical employment challenging.
-Therefore, modifications are needed to make the URA solutions robust against changes in system hyper-parameters.
+Therefore, modifications are needed to make the URA solutions robust against changes in system hyperparameters.
+One approach is to employ stochastic optimization techniques, such as optimizing the expected value of the cost metric (e.g., PUPE) over the statistics of the intended system hyperparameters, to obtain a set of design parameters that perform well across a wide range of system hyperparameters.

-Another robustness aspect is due to the imperfections in the assumed models or employed communication blocks.
-For instance, the presence of hardware impairments where the employed hardware is not as ideal as assumed, e.g., due to non-linearities of the power amplifiers or phase errors in phase-shifters, which is very probable in many URA applications where the devices are actually cheap and low-precision sensors.
-Only one work in the URA literature has addressed this issue \cite{hwi}, where a robust solution is presented for the case of residual hardware impairments in which the remaining hardware impairments after compensations are statistically modeled as additive and multiplicative noises.
-Therefore, the analysis of different hardware impairments on the performance of the existing URA solutions and providing robust solutions for them is an interesting research direction.